Etsy: Great E-Commerce Platform For The Stay-At-Home Economy

 Similarly, Etsy also 34% y/y growth in Adjusted EBITDA, the company's primary profit metric, while hitting a 23% adjusted EBITDA margin:

 Figure 5.
-Etsy Adjusted EBITDASource: Etsy Q4 earnings release
+Etsy Adjusted EBITDA

 Etsy is also remaining remarkably liquid during this difficult time, despite the company's recent cash purchase for Reverb.
-The company currently has $821.3 million of cash on its books as of the end of December, alongside $785.1 million of debt.
+The company currently has $821.3 million of cash on its books, as of the end of December, alongside $785.1 million of debt.
 For reference, Etsy's operating expenses in FY19 were $458.9 million; if we subtract out $44.4 million in stock-based comp and $48.0 million in depreciation and amortization, Etsy's cash operating expenses tally up to roughly $366.5 million.
 Etsy has more than double this amount in cash on its balance sheet - which, alongside ~$200 million of annual FCF, should give investors comfort in Etsy's capital cushion amid the mad scramble that other firms are undertaking to shore up liquidity.

-Etsy's debt repayment schedule, taken from Etsy's 10-K and shown in the snapshot below. also shows that the majority of Etsy's debt repayment will occur in greater than five years, further freeing up liquidity.
+Etsy's debt repayment schedule, taken from Etsy's 10-K and shown in the snapshot below also shows that the majority of Etsy's debt repayment will occur in greater than five years, further freeing up liquidity.

 Key takeaways

 Thanks to strong underlying growth trends that existed before the coronavirus hit, as well as the evidence of stronger traffic to Etsy's website since the shelter-in-place orders began, Etsy remains a strong growth stock to maintain in your portfolio.
-A strong cash flow profile and cash-rich balance sheet also makes Etsy stand out from other high-growth tech stocks.
+A strong cash flow profile and cash-rich balance sheet also make Etsy stand out from other high-growth tech stocks.
 Stay long here and look for an entry point if you don't have a position in Etsy already.

 Disclosure: I am/we are long ETSY.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.